| | |

 Step 1: Print the pattern and cut out the fabric pieces.

-*** Important pattern printing tip*** When printing the patterns, do not print directly from Google docs.
-(The pattern prints slightly smaller when printed directly off Google docs.)
-Download the pattern to your computer and open it in your adobe acrobat reader.
-Choose actual size and if your printer has option for auto portrait/landscape, it’s ok to choose that option.)
+Print the patterns. *** Important pattern printing tip*** When printing the pattern, do not print directly from Google docs.
+(The pattern prints slightly smaller when printed directly from Google Docs.)
+Download the pattern to your computer, then open it in Adobe Acrobat Reader.
+Choose actual size and if your printer has an option for auto portrait/landscape, it’s ok to choose that option.)

 Cut out size needed.